dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2201.md

 own personal Excel forum.

 Most Excel experts love sharing their knowledge.
-So don’t be afraid to approach
+So don't be afraid to approach

 your local Excel Guru to ask questions or seek advice on how to tackle certain macro problems.